08 Aug Italian gambling advertising ban in place and now?

 The potential channels to challenge the law are both at the European level before the European Commission and (indirectly) the European Court of Justice and at the national level before the Constitutional Court that has already cancelled in the past broad prohibitions.
 However, given the lenght of the process before such authorities, it is necessary to move quickly as the 16th of July 2019 is not too far.

 At the same time, tobacco companies thought an interesting lesson to the market on how to create new opportunities when an advertising ban is in place.

-If you found this article interesting, please share it on your favourite social media and register to our newsletter ✉️
+On the same topic you can read the article “Will you challenge the Italian gambling advertising ban?“.
+And if you found this article interesting, please share it on your favourite social media and register to our newsletter ✉️